Sabine Baring-Gould: Career

-He took Holy Orders in 1864, and became the curate at Horbury Bridge, West Riding of Yorkshire.
+He took holy orders in 1864, and at age 30, became the curate at Horbury Bridge, West Riding of Yorkshire.
 It was while acting as a curate that he met Grace Taylor, the daughter of a mill hand, then aged fourteen.
 In the next few years they fell in love.
 His vicar, John Sharp, arranged for Grace to live for two years with relatives in York to learn middle-class manners.
+Gould later became a friend of George Bernard Shaw, and this story is thought to be part inspiration for Shaw's play Pygmalion.

 Baring-Gould, meanwhile, relocated to become perpetual curate at Dalton, near Thirsk.
 He and Grace were married in 1868 at Wakefield.